RostyslavUA/federated_learning/readme.md

 A block diagram of the program can be found below.

 ![image](https://user-images.githubusercontent.com/49762976/173147791-e93bc5ba-80a3-49c9-8c4e-9870f2ab0644.png)
 Running the simulation for the first time can be a complex thing to do.
-For this purpose, below you can find the video highlighting the program's main functionality. https://user-images.githubusercontent.com/49762976/173159771-cc975128-f8bb-4162-b7bf-ea6cb3cc43b2.mov
+For this purpose, below you can find a link to the video highlighting the program's main functionality. \
+https://user-images.githubusercontent.com/49762976/173159771-cc975128-f8bb-4162-b7bf-ea6cb3cc43b2.mov

 Program versions used to run the simulation